2011Canada/project-1-Colin-Shaw2/README.md

-## Colin's Expense Reimbursement System
+# Colin's Expense Reimbursement System

-# An Explanation and Overview of the project,
+### An expense Reimbursement System that allows employees to create new reimbursement requests and allow finance managers to review approve and deny them

-# List of features implemented,
+### List of features implemented,

-# Technologies used,
+### Technologies used,

-# How to set up / get started using it,
+### How to set up / get started using it,

-# Usage of the project,
+### Usage of the project,

-# Contributors and License information.
+### Contributors and License information.